 Explanation of Sound Test Results

-Note that because the test data in this example was obtained using a semi-auto .22LR rifle (blow-back action) there is a certain amount of noise coming from the action (i.e. bolt slam, gas escape of out the ejection port, etc.) which would not occur on a .22LR bolt action.
+Note that because the test data in the top half of the results was obtained using a semi-auto .22LR rifle (blow-back action) there is a certain amount of noise coming from the action (i.e. bolt slam, gas escape of out the ejection port, etc.) which would not occur on a .22LR bolt action.
 In that case the ‘shooters ear’ peak readings would be alot lower.
 So what we are saying here is that these results may not be truly indicative of the performance of the suppressor, as the meter/mics may be capturing the peaks of the action noise rather than the peaks of the propellant gas noise signature.
 (We will explain about this a bit more in the centerfire suppressor tests.)

 By way of reference, a simple medium-force ‘clap’ of your hands can be in the 120-125dB range (approx. 300mm from the mic), and a centerfire ‘dryfire’ of a rifle has been recorded at about 123dB in some reference videos that we have seen.
 With more tests we will be able to determine (for reference purposes) just what the action noise is for the Ruger 10/22, and run some tests on a few bolt actions as well and post those results as soon as we can.